 - insurance mediation activity (non-investment insurance contracts)

-Once a non-RMA B firm no longer meets the £35m 3-year rolling average revenue threshold, it must notify us of this.
+If a non-RMA B firm no longer meets the £35m 3-year rolling average revenue threshold, it must also notify us of this.

 Notifications can be sent by email to [email protected].